The Little Things (Colbie Caillat song)

-"The Little Things" is the third single from Colbie Caillat's 2007 debut album, Coco, released on March 7, 2008, in Germany, and on October 28, 2008, in the US.
+"The Little Things" is the third single from American singer-songwriter Colbie Caillat's 2007 debut studio album, Coco.
+It was released on March 7, 2008, in Germany, and on October 28, 2008, in the US.
 It was written by Caillat and Jason Reeves.
 The single did not chart well in the US, and was her weakest charting single from her album Coco.
 In 2008, she recorded a French translated version of this song.

 Composition

 According to the sheet music published at musicnotes.com, "The Little Things" is composed in the key of G major (recorded a half step lower in G-flat major).

 Music video

 European version

 The video features Colbie Caillat and her love interest towards a man, Troy Dudley, the same man who appears in all of Caillat's videos.
 The video was for the European market and was shot in San Francisco and is separate from the storyline of the other videos.